olawar/my_portfolio/README.md

 ##General Info

-Here you will find information about my skills, projects, professional experience and my contact data.
+Here you will find information about my skills, projects, professional experience and my contact info.

 ##Site Construction